ezavesky/udnd_09_robo_replacements/README.md

 ### Runtime
 The application was designed and tested to run in both the Vive and Oculus environments.
-By default, it will attempt to use the SteamVR framework, but you can switch the VR engine by selecting other options in a combo-box in the top right.
+By default, the game will attempt to use the Oculus, then the SteamVR framework, but you can switch the VR engine by selecting other options in a combo-box in the top right.
 This strategy (powered by the [VRTK engine](https://vrtoolkit.readme.io/) even allows testing via keyboard with no VR engine at all.